VFC (company)

-VFC Foods is a British vegan food company that began trading in December 2020.
+VFC Foods is a British vegan food company that started trading in December 2020.
 An acronym for "Vegan Fried Chicken," it was founded by Matthew Glover and Adam Lyons in North Yorkshire, England.
 The company specialises in creating meat substitute products for fried chicken.
 Glover is the co-founder of the Veganuary movement and uses his experience in vegan activism to promote the brand.

 VFC expanded during its first year of trading, growing from an online store based in York to a company supplying products internationally.
 PETA have recognised VFC and awarded it with their "Best Vegan Chicken" accolade.

 History

 VFC uses plant-based ingredients such as wheat protein to create meat substitute foods that mimic fried chicken products.
 The products are coated in a cornflake crispy coating.
 VFC is an acronym for "vegan fried chick*n".
 The company was founded by Matthew Glover and Adam Lyons in York, United Kingdom.
 Glover is a businessman and vegan activist who alongside his wife helped creating the Veganuary movement in 2014.
 Lyons is a chef and restaurateur.

 The idea to create the business occurred when Glover attended Lyons' restaurant, Source.
 Glover ordered the vegan fried chicken menu option and wanted more people to try the product.
 Lyons' experience visiting a chicken farm made him determined to invest in veganism and launch the business.
 Their creation was also part of a protest against the factory farming of chickens.
 At the time, Glover told Maxine Gordon from The Press that "this is where food meets activism.
 This is our sit-down protest."
 VFC is one of the several vegan brands created in the Yorkshire region, helping to bolster the area's economy and reputation in the meat-free food business.

 Glover and Lyons worked with Born Ugly to create their branding.
 They used their brand image to promote junk food in a positive manner.
 This strategy was unconventional for the food category that usually promotes itself in a righteous way.
 The VFC packaging features stylised graffiti and vegan campaign messaging.
 Its main retail products are vegan chicken fillets, vegan chicken bites and vegan popcorn chicken.
 The products were initially made available for purchase online only, via their own website store.
 Glover and Lyons employed a sales director to help them secure placements in British supermarkets.
 In their first month of trading, VFC amassed forty-eight thousand pounds in sales and ran low on stock due to unexpected consumer demand.
 In early 2021, £2.5 million was invested in the company from financial backers including Glover's own Veg Capital and the separate Johnson Resolutions.
 In October 2021, VFC secured their first deal with British supermarket Tesco to stock their products.
 That month, VFC won the "Best Vegan Chicken" accolade at the 2021 PETA Vegan Food Awards.